About the MS in Bioimaging

 With respect to research, imaging tools seem to be limitless in their application:

 - Biomedical researchers are now viewing organs, tissue and body cavities at a level of detail approaching histologic quality

 - With fMRI, brain activity can now be visualized over a wide range of cognitive and behavioral functions

 - DTI provides our first glimpse into the neural connectivity of the human brain

 - Cardiac MR and MR angiography provides a powerful tool for the study of heart function in health and disease

 Thus, the demand for individuals skilled in the background, mechanics, operation, and interpretation of imaging techniques in a research or medical setting is growing at accelerated rates.

 Two Degree Options

-Our MS in Bioimaging offers two 36 credit one-year degree options: our research path and our clinical path.
+Our Master of Science in Bioimaging program offers two 36 credit one-year degree options: our research path and our clinical path.
 Each path provides a broad background in basic and advanced sub-disciplines of imaging and anatomy, embodying the latest advances in imaging technologies, neurosciences, and robotics.
 The two one-year tracks differ in their goals for the preparation of individuals entering the field.

 - The Clinical Path provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam.
 This certification allows an individual to enter the bioimaging field as a Registered Technologist.